samdoidge/tbdheating.com/_posts/2016-08-12-the-history-of-marketing.md

 ---
-date: 2016-08-12
+date: 2019-11-20
-title: The history of marketing
+title: New Website
 categories:
   - marketing
-author_staff_member: robin
+author_staff_member: tom
 ---
 The beginnings of digital marketing technology can be traced back to the 1980's, when computers became sophisticated enough to store huge volumes of customer information.
 For a brief moment, no one knew what would happen in digital marketing, but by the 90's it all became clear.